-TABLE 5: UART CHANNEL [3:0] INTERRUPT SOURCE ENCODING
+TABLE 5: UART CHANNEL [1:0] INTERI RUPT SOUI DING

-PRIORITY BIT[N+2] Bit[N+1] BIT[N] INTERRUPT SOURCE(S) х 0 0 0 None 1 0 0 1 RXRDY and RX Line Status (logic OR of LSR[4:1]) 2 0 1 0 RXRDY Time-out 3 0 1 1 TXRDY, THR or TSR (auto RS485 mode) empty 4 1 0 0 MSR, RTS/CTS or DTR/DSR delta or Xoff/Xon det. or special char. detected 5 1 0 1 Reserved.
+PRIORITY Віт[N+2] Віт[N+1] Βιτ[Ν] INTERRUPT SOURCE(S) х 0 0 0 None 1 0 0 1 RXRDY and RX Line Status (logic OR of LSR[4:1]) 2 0 1 0 RXRDY Time-out 3 0 1 1 TXRDY, THR or TSR (auto RS485 mode) empty 4 1 0 0 MSR, RTS/CTS or DTR/DSR delta or Xoff/Xon det. or special char. detected 5 1 0 1 Reserved.
 6 1 1 0 MPIO pin(s).
-Available only within channel 0, reserved in other channels.
+Available only in channel 0, reserved in channel 1.
 7 1 1 1 TIMER Time-out.
-Available only within channel 0, reserved in other channels.
+Available only in channel 0, reserved channel 1.

-TABLE 6: UART CHANNEL [3:0] INTERRUPT CLEARING:
+TABLE 6: UART CHANNEL [1:0] INTERRUPT CLEARING:

-RXRDY is clear by reading data in the RX FIFO until it falls below the trigger level.
+RXRDY is cleared by reading data in the RX FIFO until it falls below the trigger level.

 RXRDY Time-out interrupt is cleared when the RX FIFO becomes empty.

 RX Line Status interrupt clears after reading the LSR register.

-TXRDY interrupt clears after reading ISR register that is in the UART channel register set.
-Modem Status Register interrupt clears after reading MSR register that is in the UART channel register set.
-RTS/CTS or DTR/DSR delta interrupt clears after reading MSR register that is in the UART channel register set.
-Xoff/Xon delta and special character detect interrupt clears after reading the ISR register in the UART channel register set.
+TXRDY interrupt clears after reading ISR register.

+Modem Status Register interrupt clears after reading MSR register.

+RTS/CTS or DTR/DSR delta interrupt clears after reading MSR register.

+Xoff/Xon delta and special character detect interrupt clears after reading the ISR register.

 TIMER Time-out interrupt clears after reading the TIMERCNTL register that is in the Device Configuration register set.

 MPIO interrupt clears after reading the MPIOLVL register that is in the Device Configuration register set.

-1.2.2 General Purpose 16-bit Timer/Counter [TIMERMSB, TIMELSB, TIMER, TIMECNTL] (DEFAULT 0xXX-XX-00-00)
+1.2.2 General Purpose 16-bit Timer/Counter.
+[TIMERMSB, TIMELSB, TIMER, TIMECNTL] (DEFAULT 0xXX-XX-00-00)

 A 16-bit down-count timer for general purpose timer or counter.
 Its clock source may be selected from internal crystal oscillator or externally on pin TMRCK.
-The timer can be set to be a single-shot for a one-time event or re-triggerable for continue interval.
+The timer can be set to be a single-shot for a one-time event or re-triggerable for a continuous interval.
 An interrupt may be generated in the INT Register when the timer times out.
 It is controlled through 4 configuration registers [TIMERCNTL, TIMER, TIMELSB, TIMERMSB].
 These registers provide start/stop and re-triggerable or one-shot operation.
 The time-out output of the Timer can be set to generate an interrupt for system or event alarm.